cooljasonmelton/my-actual-task-app/README.md

 # My Actual Task App

-My Actual Task App is my actual task map, a full-stack productivity dashboard I’m building to keep my day organized.
+My Actual Task App is my actual task map, a full-stack productivity dashboard I’m building to keep things organized.
 It combines a modern React frontend with a lightweight Express + SQLite backend so I can iterate quickly while keeping everything in one repo.
-The app highlights tasks I care about (priority stars, flexible status buckets, drag-and-drop reordering), lets me soft delete without losing data, and has convienence features like keyboard accessibility and a toggle to keep my browser awake.
+The app highlights tasks I care about (priority stars, flexible status buckets, drag-and-drop reordering), lets me break work into subtasks with inline editing, keeps soft-deleted items recoverable, and has convenience features like keyboard accessibility and a toggle to keep my browser awake.

 ## ✨ Highlights

 - **Priority-Driven Workflow** – Toggle the star to mark a task as urgent.
 The UI sorts by priority and reflects the change instantly while the backend keeps everything in sync.
 - **Rich Status Buckets** – Tasks flow between `next`, `dates`, `ongoing`, `get`, `backburner`, and `finished`, with live counts surfaced in the dashboard header.
-- **Soft Delete Safety Net** – Deleted tasks move to an archival state and drop to low priority instead of disappearing outright.
+- **Soft Delete Safety Net** – Deleted tasks (and their subtasks) move to an archival state and drop to low priority instead of disappearing outright.
+- **Nested Subtasks** – Create, edit, soft delete, and restore subtasks inline from the task details panel; they follow the same styling cues for active vs. archived items so nothing slips through the cracks.
 - **Drag & Drop Reordering** – Grab a task to rearrange it within its current status column; changes persist instantly for priority-driven sorting.
 - **Live Loading Feedback** – Animated spinner plus typewriter status copy shows when tasks are reloading, keeping the UI lively without breaking the existing styling.
 - **Environment-Aware Data** – Separate personal vs. dev SQLite databases, one-command syncing, and automated backups so I can experiment without losing my actual todo list.